H3AR7B3A7/SecondBrain/Code/Good Practices/Agile Project Management.md

 Walter Sherwart's Plan-Do-Study-Act (PDSA).
 In 1986, Hirotaka Takeuchi and Ikujiro Nonaka published an article "New Product Development Game"
 describing aa rapid, flexible development strategy to meet fast-paced product demand.
-This article first paired the word 'Scrum' with product development, which became one of the most
+This article first paired the word '[[Scrum]]' with product development, which became one of the most
 popular agile project management frameworks.

 In 2001 the **'Agile Manifesto'** was created, a statement of values for successful software development.